HC

 Typical Cost Snapshot

-For a typical tree removal scenario in the national baseline, this calculator currently models a total around $1,170.
+For a typical tree removal scenario in the national baseline, this calculator currently models a total around $1,165, or about $1,165 per tree.

 This market is currently modeled close to the national baseline, so project swings are more likely to come from scope and finish choices than from regional pricing alone.